St. Alban the Martyr

 St Patrick's Church stood on Frank Street between Highgate Street and the old Belgrave Road, close to where Frank Street now joins the Belgrave Middleway.

-With the success of the Pollock's mission and the rapid growth in the population of Highgate an additional church was needed and in November 1873 the first St Patrick's Mission opened on Highgate Street reported in Berrow's Worcester Journal as providing "505 kneelings".
+With the success of the Pollock's mission and the rapid growth in the population of Highgate an additional church was needed.
+In November 1873 the first St Patrick's Mission opened on Highgate Street, reported in Berrow's Worcester Journal as providing "505 kneelings".
 Like the first St Alban's Mission, it was a dual-purpose building, serving as a school during the week.
 In 1889 a separate temporary iron church was erected to which an iron chancel was added in 1891.

 The Temporary Iron St Patrick's Church on Highgate Street